mdn/community-meetings/2025-03-26/agenda.md

 Questions from folks & anything to discuss

 - [example] Discuss my interesting topic.
 See [link for more details](https://github.com/mdn/community-meetings) (@MyUsername)
-- [content] How to keep contributing around?
-General tips, material references to paste in chat, **curiosity** about learning from W3C, WICG, engaging with the community, and checking "help wanted" issues. ([@yashrajbharti](https://github.com/yashrajbharti))
+- [content] How to keep contributing?
+General tips, resources to share in chat, fostering curiosity about learning from W3C and WICG, engaging with the community, and checking "help wanted" issues. ([@yashrajbharti](https://github.com/yashrajbharti))